The quick version (summary)

 Sharing your personal information

 We do not sell, trade, or rent users’ personal identification information to others.
 Certain information may be shared with others when necessary to complete a certain action.
-For example, in order to process your payments, your details must be sent to our payment processor: PayPal or SagePay.
+Here’s a list of companies your information may be shared with:

-If you post a comment, information about the comment will be sent to Akismet, an automated spam detection service.
+- Automattic – If you post a comment then information about that comment may be sent to Akismet, an automated spam detection service owned by Automattic.

 We may share generic aggregated demographic information not linked to any personal identification information regarding visitors and users with our business partners, trusted affiliates and advertisers for the purposes outlined above.